Remembering Tiger Woods’ first win in Las Vegas

 He started the tournament with a pedestrian 70 that left him eight shots off the lead and in a tie for 97th.
 A second-round 63, the low round of his nascent career, had him on the cusp of the top 10.
 “I’m still in the hunt, kind of,” he said.
 “I need a few more of these.”

-He aggravated a groin injury, first suffered at the U.S. Amateur, on the sixth hole of the second round, however, and spent much of Friday night receiving treatment for the injury.
+He aggravated a groin injury, first suffered at the U.S. Amateur, during Friday's third round, however.
+He limped on the final few holes and spent much of that night receiving treatment for the injury.
 On Saturday, he ducked into the clubhouse to receive treatment at the turn and after finishing his round.

 “All the golf I’ve been playing, I never gave it a chance to heal,” said Woods, who had his groin wrapped for the final round.
 He said the injury may prevent him from playing in the next two events.